Time to rebrand: Asian carp to get a new name

 For the typical restaurant, carp is considered bottom of the barrel.
 Carp are bottom feeders with a notably muddy taste.
 But Asian carp are different.
 They feed on plankton.
 Still, the moniker is a natural turn-off.

-Fucik didn’t give any specifics but has a basic of idea for the new name.
+Fucik didn’t give any specifics but has a basic idea for the new name.

 “(Something) simple, short and not carp,” he told WTTW.